September 8, 2015

 According to Dawn Averitt, "A whole lot of what worked in GRACE was just about the sense of being a part of something bigger than yourself, being really valued, appreciated, and respected in an environment where, frankly, a lot of people are dealing with shame and stigma."

 Despite the fact that GRACE successfully enrolled women, nearly one quarter of the women dropped out of the study by week 24.
 In comparison, only nine percent of male study participants dropped out.
 Most of the women did not drop out because the drugs did not work or because of side effects.
-The most common reason for women to drop out was "loss to follow up."
+The most common reason for women to drop out was "lost to follow up."
 This refers to study participants whom the study can no longer reach or track.
 People become 'lost to follow up' for several reasons: they move away, they decide not to participate in the study and do not tell the study managers, or they become ill or die.

 From June 2010 to June 2011, GRACE researchers asked participants to complete a survey about their experience of being in the study.
 While many participants said that access to HIV treatment was a major reason for joining the study, many others chose to participate because they felt good knowing that what they were doing would help others.
 Several others also said that participating in a study of women and people of color was important to them.